quantum-engineering-polito/CourseNotes/content/QCM Physics/03_Fermi golden rule/Fermi golden rule.md

 - $\mathcal{E}_{0}$ is a complex vector representing the amplitude and phase of the electric field.
 - $e^{i(\bar{k}⋅\bar{r}−ωt)}$ and $e^{-i(\bar{k}⋅\bar{r}−ωt)}$ are the terms representing the spatial and temporal variations of the electric field due to the photon's propagation.

+We take a dipole as a system.
 A dipole consists of two charges of opposite polarity separated by a distance $d$.
 When a photon (an electromagnetic wave) interacts with a dipole, the varying electric field of the photon exerts forces on these charges producing a perturbation.

 The perturbation potential can be express as
 $$